 Shell-shaped Madeleines may be the most distinctive little cakes in the world.
 They’re certainly the most buttery.
 But we’re not complaining.
 Julia Child liked eating Madeleines and we do too.
 The pastry’s origins and name may be monasterial but no one is totally sure.

 We like sprinkling Madeleines with powdered sugar and dipping them into coffee.
 But, in a pinch, we’re happy to eat the little scalloped butter cakes on their own.
 It’s a sacrifice that we’re willing to make.

-Click here to buy a Madeleine Baking Pan if you want to bake Madeleines at home.
+Buy a Madeleine Baking Pan from Amazon if you want to bake Madeleines at home.

 11. Baba au Rhum

 You may see versions of Rum Baba that are essentially cakes infused with rum that’s pre-poured before service.
 But our favorite versions of Baba au Rhum in France are cakes served with a literal bottle of rum offered, on the side, for pouring.
 The amount that poured to ‘infuse’ the cake is up to the diner.

 The backstory of the original baba involves legendary pastry chef Nicolas Stohrer and an ingenious solution for cakes becoming dry during long journeys from Alsace to Paris.
 Rum was allegedly added around 1830 and there you have it.